spatie/laravel-dashboard/docs/adding-tiles/time-weather.md

 ];
 ```

-In `app\Console\Kernel.php` you should schedule the `Spatie\CalendarTile\FetchOpenWeatherMapDataCommand` to run every minute.
+In `app\Console\Kernel.php` you should schedule the `Spatie\TimeWeatherTile\FetchOpenWeatherMapDataCommand` to run every minute.

-If you want to rain forecast, and the Buienradar service supports your location, you can optionally schedule the `Spatie\CalendarTile\FetchBuienradarForecastsCommand` too.
+If you want to rain forecast, and the Buienradar service supports your location, you can optionally schedule the `Spatie\TimeWeatherTile\FetchBuienradarForecastsCommand` too.

 ```php
 // in app/console/Kernel.php